 Heading to Isle Of Anglesey and looking for something to do or a place to visit nearby.
 Coast Radar is not just a list of beaches but we bring you the whole Isle Of Anglesey coast including castles, lighthouses, piers, museums, beautiful gardens, seaside towns, National Trust and other heritage properties.

 When on an information page you can also use our tools to search for nearby Isle Of Anglesey seaside towns, and the surrounding coast for the best beaches and places to stay and eat.

-Finding the right Anglesey day out for your family is easy – simply explore the links below, hit the jump to my location button or use the search at the top of the page to plan your next Anglesey activity.
+Finding the best things to see and do on a Isle Of Anglesey day out with your family or friends is easy – simply explore the links below, to find the closest hit the jump to my location compass or use the search bar to plan where your next Isle Of Anglesey activity could be.

 - Situated near the north west tip of Wales, the tiny islet known as South Stack Rock lies separated from Holyhead Island by 30 metres of turbulent sea, surging to and fro in continuous motion.
 The coastline from the breakwater and around the south western shore is made of large granite cliffs rising sheer from the sea to 60 metres.
 Lighthouse has a visitor centre.